JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8014 days**.

-And here is a just a random fact -  **Ancient Romans at one time used human urine as an ingredient in their toothpaste**.
+And here is a just a random fact -  **In Britain, The Red Lion is the most common name for a pub**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 07 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 08 Dec, 2025.</sub>